-Don’t miss the DuPont State Forest , one of the area’s best natural and recreational attractions with over 10,000 acres including 5 waterfalls and 80 miles of trails for hiking, biking, and horse-back riding.
+Don’t miss the DuPont State Forest , one of the area’s best natural and recreational attractions with over 10,000 acres including 6 waterfalls and 80 miles of trails for hiking, biking, and horse-back riding.
 Bring a lunch; picnic sites with tables are available.
 DuPont’s popularity skyrocketed following its featured role in the “Hunger Games” film and national magazines.
-The forest had a historic-high 358,000 visitors in 2012, nearly half of whom parked at Hooker Falls.
+The forest is rapidly becoming the most visited recreational area in the state.

 Chimney Rock State Park is another nearby natural attraction covering 1000 acres with an elevation of 2,280 feet overlooking Lake Lure and the Hickory Nut Gorge,.
 The 1992 production, Last of the Mohicans, was filmed here and at Du Pont State Forest.
 Plan a late afternoon cruise — perhaps combined with a dinner at a lakeside restaurant — and you will be treated to wonderful scenery second only to Lake Tahoe.

 Visit the state-of-the art greenhouse, bonsai garden, special exhibits, and nature trails at the 434-acre North Carolina Arboretum.